-Complainant(s):
+Complainant(s): ·

-Respondent(s s):
+Respondent(s):

-Arbitration He aring Date:
+Arbitration Hearing Date:

-equitable reso Standards of controversy in Procedures M plution of a business dispute in Practice, do hereby certify the n accordance with the applica lanual and, having heard all the anel members, duly appointed to hear and determine an n accordance with SIOR's Code of Ethical Principles and leat we proceeded to hear evidence of the parties to this ble provisions of SIOR's Ethics, Mediation and Arbitration evidence, proof, and arguments of the respective parties to led members has reached the following decision:
+equitable resolution of a business dispute in a Standards of Practice, do hereby certify that controversy in accordance with the applicable el members, duly appointed to hear and determine an accordance with SIOR's Code of Ethical Principles and we proceeded to hear evidence of the parties to this provisions of SIOR's Ethics, Mediation and Arbitration idence, proof, and arguments of the respective parties to embers has reached the following decision:

-There is an amount due in the e sum of \$ to the
+There is an amount due in the su um of \$to the

-The fees are subject to the fo Illowing disposition:
+The fees are subject to the follow ving disposition:

-There is no amount due to ei ther party.
+There is no amount due to either party.

-arbitration, except as followaretained fee not specifically used to offset arbitration expenses will be retained by SIOR cies and procedures set forth in the Ethics, Mediation and
+arbitration, except as follows: retained fee not specifically use will be retained by SIOR to offset the expenses of the Any portion of any d to offset arbitration expenses will be retained by SIOR and procedures set forth in the Ethics, Mediation and

-twenty (20) da ays after this decision has been tion hearing must be filed in writing to SIOR President within served on the parties.
-Requests for procedural review must cies or errors the appealing party believes prevented a fair
+twenty (20) days after this decision has been ser hearing must be filed in writing to SIOR President within rved on the parties.
+Requests for procedural review must s or errors the appealing party believes prevented a fair

-Date of Decis ion:
+Date of Decision:

-Hearing Pane l Chair:
+Hearing Panel Chair:

 typed/printed signature

-SIOR-PS Form 13 continued
+Case # SIOR-PS Form 13 continued

+Hearing Panel Members:

-signature
+typed/printed signature

-signature
+typed/printed signature